What is the time commitment involved for being a mentor or mentee?

 Who is eligible for the program?

-Northwestern students and alumni from all programs, classes, and schools are eligible to participate.
-Faculty, staff, parents, and friends of the institution are not currently eligible to participate.
+Degree seeking Northwestern students and alumni with degrees from all programs, classes, and schools are eligible to participate.
+Faculty, staff, parents, certificate students, and friends of the institution are not currently eligible to participate.

 I don't live in Evanston/Chicago.
 Can I still participate?